Mig-uel/advanced-js/design-patterns-and-proxy-objects/notes.md

 ```

 In this example, the `Blog` class acts as the subject, and the `Subscriber` class acts as the observer.
 The `Blog` class maintains a list of subscribers and notifies them when a new post is published.

+## Real-World Examples of the Observer Pattern

+1. **Event Handling in JavaScript**: The Observer Pattern is commonly used in JavaScript for event handling.
+DOM elements can be observers that listen for events (such as click, mouseover, etc.) and notify the event listeners when the event occurs.
+2. **Model-View-Controller (MVC) Architecture**: The Observer Pattern is used in the MVC architecture to decouple the model (subject) from the view (observers).
+When the model changes, it notifies the views to update their display.
+3. **Vue.js and React**: Front-end frameworks like Vue.js and React use the Observer Pattern for reactive programming.
+Components can be observers that react to changes in the application state.
+4. **RxJS**: Reactive Extensions for JavaScript (RxJS) is a library that implements the Observer Pattern for handling asynchronous and event-based programming.
+It provides observables and observers for reactive programming.